Hello — we're happy you're here!

 Transparent supply chain

 On our product pages, we disclose the makeup of each garment.
-This includes information on which materials have been used to make both the fabric as well as extra components like buttons, threads, rubber bands and labels.
+This includes information on which materials have been used to make both the fabric as well as trims like buttons, threads, rubber bands and labels.
 We are constantly improving the transparency of our supply chains and are doing our best to disclose as much detail as possible.
+Exact fiber origins, supply chains for trims and dyeing processes are topics we are actively working on making more transparent.

 Sustainability reports and improvements